autogluon/autogluon-rag/src/agrag/modules/generator/README.md

   generator_model_platform_args: Additional platform-specific parameters to use when initializing the model, generating text, etc.

-  num_gpus: Number of GPUs to use for generating responses (default is 0).
+  num_gpus: Number of GPUs to use for generating responses.
+If no value is provided, the maximum available GPUs will be used.
+Otherwise, the minimum of the provided value and maximum available GPUs will be used.

   generator_query_prefix: Prefix to add to each query that will be passed into the generator.
 ```